-The cost of replacing a skylight depends on several factors including the roof slope, ease of access and the type of skylight being installed.
+The cost of replacing a skylight depends on several factors, including the roof slope, ease of access and the type of skylight being installed.
 This can drive expenses up to as high as $1500 or more per skylight.
 Where possible, the preferable option is to install proper safety measures such as a screen rather than replace the skylight entirely.

 What are the general industry requirements for skylights?

-OSHA regulations state four types of fall protection for skylight safety: skylight screens or covers, guardrail systems, travel restraint systems, and personal fall arrest systems.
+OSHA regulations state four types of fall protection for skylight safety: skylight safety screens or covers, guardrail systems, travel restraint systems, and personal fall arrest systems.

 Do skylight safety screens block out light?

 Safety screens like the Skylight Defender are designed to provide adequate protection for the skylight opening while still allowing light through.
 The screens are often completely indistinguishable from below on more opaque skylight windows.
-They may cast some shadows into a building’s interior, but the effect is minimal compared to the degree of safety they provide.
+They may cast some shadows on a building’s interior, but the effect is minimal compared to the degree of safety they provide.

 Do people really die from falling through a skylight?